ONSdigital/monthly-business-survey-results/docs/specifications/Winsorisation.md

-* If design weight multiplied by calibration factor is less than or equal to 1 the target value is not Winsorised, the associated oultier weight is set to
+* If design weight multiplied by calibration factor is less than or equal to 1 the target value is not Winsorised, the associated outlier weight is set to 1.
-1.

 ##### Ratio Estimation